n76/lacells-creator/README.md

 ### Keeping your settings

+To keep you from having to type your `API_KEY` or MCCs each time, this can be specified in a configuration file.
+It might contain

+    API_KEY=xxxx
+    MCC=404,405

+Store this as `creator.cfg` in the same directory as the script, or in `~/.config/lacells/creator.cfg`.
+The script will then pick up these defaults automatically (but you can still override the MCCs on the command-line).

+If you'd like to use multiple configurations, please look at the command-line option `-C` or `--config`.

+### Using your own script

-If you don't want to type the full command over and over again, you can create a simple script in the same directory that you can run instead.
+To automate it even further, you could create a simple script in the same directory that you can run instead.
 Open a text file, and put in the full command preceded by a shebang line:

     #!/bin/sh
     API_KEY=xxx ./lacells-creator -d -i -c 404,405 -m -p